appazur/made-in-canada/README.md

 # Country-Specific Static Website Content

-Want to show small amounts of country-specific content on your website, such as prices in local currency, content related to local regulations, shipping and delivery times, or local promotional text e.g. &ldquo;🇨🇦 Made in Canada&rdquo; for example?
+Do you need to show small amounts of country-specific content on your website, such as prices in local currency, content related to local regulations, shipping and delivery times, or local promotional text e.g. &ldquo;🇨🇦 Made in Canada&rdquo; for example?
 You don't have to do it the hard way!

 In these examples, perhaps the country-specific content is not important for SEO purposes.
 Therefore you don't need to publish pages for each country.